Palette Knife Class with Agnes Ishak

 Feel free to contact Agnes on 021.110.5335

-We would like to extend our sincere gratitude to our sponsors Lotteries Grant Board, Ministry of Internal Affairs and Manurewa Local Board for sponsoring the Art Collective Project.
+We would like to extend our sincere gratitude to our sponsors NZ Lotteries Local Board, and Manurewa Local Board for supporting the Art Collective Project.